MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 ## System requirements

-+ Operating system must be a supported version of Windows on a 64-bit with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
-Itanium-architecture chips (also known as IA-64) are not supported.
++ Operating system must be a [supported version of Windows](rserver-install-supported-platforms.md) on a 64-bit with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
+Itanium chips (also known as IA-64) are not supported.
 Multiple-core chips are recommended.
-For operating system versions, see [Supported platforms](rserver-install-supported-platforms.md).

 + Memory must be a minimum of 2 GB of RAM is required; 8 GB or more are recommended.